-- 9.1 We believe that RSE should be delivered in partnership with parents and carers.
-Parents will be routinely consulted and informed about RSE through different methods of communication. - 9.2 At the start of the academic year, parents will receive a letter providing an overview of when different RSE topics will be taught for each year group throughout the year.
-This will also be displayed on the school website. - 9.3 As part of updating this policy, parents were invited to participate in a parent consultation about the draft policy and proposed curriculum overview.
+9.1 We believe that RSE should be delivered in partnership with parents and carers.
+Parents will be consulted and informed about RSE through different methods of communication.

+- 9.2 At the start of the academic year, parents will receive a letter providing an overview of the PSHE curriculum, which will include when different RSE topics will be taught for each year group throughout the year.
+This will also be displayed on the school website. - 9.3 As part of updating this policy in 2022, parents were invited to participate in a parent consultation about the draft policy and proposed curriculum overview.
 They were invited to give their feedback on both documents, along with any other issues or concerns regarding their child's RSE provision. - 9.4 Parents will be consulted again when the policy is due for renewal, being invited to provide their feedback on the document and RSE as part of the review process. - 9.5 The RSE policy and curriculum overview will be available for parents to access on the school website.
 Here, parents will also be able to access resources and support documents that have been published by organisations such as the Department for Education, which provide up to date information about the statutory guidelines as well as support for discussing RSE content with their child at home.
-Additionally, parents will be directed to the contact details for the subject coordinator in case they have any questions or concerns.

-- 9.6 Based on the responses from parents and their expressed preferences, curriculum events will be planned to meet these needs.
-Additionally, the subject coordinator will look at how existing events such as parents' evenings can be utilised to communicate with parents about the school's RSE provision and give them the opportunity to view teaching resources. - 9.7 The school will submit the draft policy to the Governors for their approval, responding to any feedback that they give to form the final policy.
-Governors will be updated about the school's RSE provision and new developments through termly Governors reports by the subject coordinator. - 9.8 We will always aim to work closely with parents/ carers, welcoming their views and incorporating them to shape our RSE provision.
+Additionally, parents will be directed to the contact details for the Head of Department in case they have any questions or concerns. - 9.6 Based on the responses from parents and their expressed preferences, curriculum events will be planned to meet these needs.
+Additionally, the Head of Department will look at how existing events such as parents' evenings can be utilised to communicate with parents about the school's RSE provision and give them the opportunity to view teaching resources. - 9.7 Governors will be updated about the school's PSHE and RSE provision and new developments through termly Governors reports by the Head of Department. - 9.8 We will always aim to work closely with parents/ carers, welcoming their views and incorporating them to shape our PSHE and RSE provision.
 However, ultimately the school will make the final decision around the RSE curriculum and delivery, in line with statutory guidance and the best interests of our pupils.